 Diagnostic testing of adrenocortical function, known as the ACTH test, is typically done with synthetic ACTH.
 Synthetic ACTH products have been approved by the FDA for this purpose.
 Unlike previous versions of the H.P.
 Acthar product label, an updated label issued in 2010 did not mention the use of repository corticotropin injection for diagnostic testing of adrenocortical function.

-Repository corticotropin injection has potential adverse effects similar to those that occur with steroid medication such as elevated blood pressure, decrease in bone density, new infections or activation of previous infection, and overproduction of cortisol, which can cause symptoms of Cushing syndrome.
+Repository corticotropin injection has potential adverse effects similar to those that occur with other steroid medications such as elevated blood pressure, decrease in bone density, new infections or activation of previous infection, and overproduction of cortisol, which can cause symptoms of Cushing syndrome.

 H.P.
 Acthar® Gel (Questcor Pharmaceuticals/Mallinckrodt Pharmaceuticals, St. Louis, MO) was approved by FDA in 1952.
 The product label states that Acthar gel is indicated for 19 conditions, including infantile spasms.
 Contraindications for use of this agent include scleroderma, osteoporosis, systemic fungal infections, ocular herpes simplex, recent surgery, history of or the presence of a peptic ulcer, congestive heart failure, uncontrolled hypertension, or sensitivity to proteins of porcine origin.
 Unlike previous versions of the product label, an updated label issued in 2010, did not include the use of repository corticotropin injection for diagnostic testing of adrenocortical function.

 Except as noted above, use of repository corticotropin injection is considered investigational for conditions that are not responsive to corticosteroid therapy including, but not limited to, use in tobacco cessation, acute gout, and childhood epilepsy.